knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Kit.md

 ## Principles

-The GDTs adhere to the following principles:
+The GDK adheres to the following principles:

 * consistency, consistency, consistency
 * providing 1 clear way to do things